pranshu-taneja/Learn-Next-Js/Readme.md

 # Learnings from My Next Js Practices. 📚 📝
+## *Go Through the whole Project for better Practical understanding*

 - Best practice for naming convention is
   - Components name goes with first capital letter